anhvietq/Pokedex/README.md

 This Pokédex retrieves its data through [PokeAPI](https://pokeapi.co), and the images from the [Pokemon Database website](https://pokemondb.net).

 As this project is a simplify version of the Pokédex, it only provides basic information of desired Pokemon.
-The purpose of this project was to the functionality of React Native through animations and handlers.
+The purpose of this project was to learn and dive through the functionality of React Native through animations and handlers.

 ## ⚙️Machineries
 The following machineries were used in this project: